-Our market focus in South America is CHP, CCHP and oil & gas applications.
-Our historical sales in South America have primarily been in the oil & gas market.
+Our market focus in South America is energy efficiency and natural resources.
+Our historical sales in South America have primarily been in the natural resources market.

 Revenue

 For geographic and segment revenue information, please see Note 2-Summary of Significant Accounting Policies-Segment Reporting in the "Notes to Consolidated Financial Statements."